biosp4rk/mzmr/readme.txt

 3. Items
 4. Locations
 5. Palettes
+6. Text
+7. Music
+8. Stats
-6. Misc
+9. Misc
+10. Version History (MZMR)
-7. Version History
+11 Version History (MZMRR)

 -----------
 1. Overview
 -----------
-Metroid Zero Mission Randomizer is a program created by biospark that lets you randomize various aspects of Metroid Zero Mission, primarily item locations.
-It can also randomize palettes, enemies, and other types of randomization are planned for the future.
+Metroid Zero Mission Randomizer is a program created by biospark and expaned on by Captain Glitch that lets you randomize various aspects of Metroid Zero Mission, primarily item locations.
+It can also randomize palettes, enemies, text, music, bosses, and enemy stats.
 It is only compatible with the North American (U) version of the game.

-Bug reports and questions should be directed to the MZMR thread on the Metroid Construction forums: http://forum.metroidconstruction.com/index.php/topic,4559.0.html
+Bug reports and questions should be directed to the MZMRR thread on the Metroid Construction forums: https://forum.metroidconstruction.com/index.php/topic,5051.msg66266.html#msg66266
 You can also find the latest updates and releases there.

 --------